magwojtek/software-design-patterns/src/patterns/behavioral/iterator/README.md

 - Hard to implement different traversal strategies (forward, backward, filtered)
 - Collections expose their internal structure, violating encapsulation

+## Scenario

+Imagine you're building a digital library system that needs to work with various types of book collections.
+Your system contains:

+1. An ordered array-based collection of books organized by publication date
+2. A map-based collection that stores books with their ISBN as keys
+3. A specialized tree structure that organizes books by genre and then by author

+**The problem:**
+1. Your client code needs to display books in a consistent way regardless of the collection type
+2. You want to add new collection types in the future without changing existing client code
+3. Different views of the library need different traversal methods (e.g., forward for newest books, filtered by author, etc.)
+4. You need to maintain encapsulation of the internal collection structures
+5. You want to avoid duplicating traversal logic for each collection type

 ## Diagram

 ```